 Ritual exists to help us navigate and survive the necessary (and often wrenching) passages of our lives.
 Our unfortunate disconnection from meaningful ritual not only strips us of community and the sacred, but also of our ability to live, love, feel, and grieve fully.
 Most of us have participated in funeral ceremonies (which are often excruciatingly stilted), but I think very few of us have truly experienced the full release of our losses and our dearly departed into the next world – because we haven’t been given the time or the space to make the profound movements grief requires of us.
 In many areas of modern culture, funerals usually last a few hours, which simply does not allow enough time for mourners to create true communal space, let alone pay their full respects to the dead.

-With my husband Tino, I had the great good fortune to participate in a number of indigenous West African grief rituals with Sobonfu Somé, who is a ritual keeper from the ancient Dagara tribe.
-This grief ritual lasted for two full days, but in Sobonfu’s village, they last for three (Sobonfu offers a number of grief rituals each year: see her website).
+With my husband Tino, I had the great good fortune to participate in a number of indigenous West African grief rituals with the late, great Sobonfu Somé, who was a ritual keeper from the ancient Dagara tribe.
+This grief ritual lasted for two full days, but in Sobonfu’s village, they last for three.
 I didn’t think there was any way to maintain direct grief and mourning for an entire weekend, but now, I don’t see how anyone can truly grieve in less time than that.